TUC Podcast – Episode 9 Blog

 When asked how is she advising her clients, Barbara said none of her clients have discounted product but they’ve been more lenient on the deposit structure, and are spreading them out a little more.

 Like many of our guests, Barbara concurs that Toronto is a young, great city.
 “We’re an immigration magnet due to our conservative politics, our economy, health care, and so many other great things.
 We’re really starting to become a great city – why would we be different to the other great cities of the world?
 New York, London, Paris, Hong Kong, Beijing, and Shanghai.
 Toronto is on the path to become one of the great cities of the world!”

 Toronto is so different from 20 years ago.
 You can’t compare this market to the 90’s – and the Internet was a game changer for how we do things.

 As our first female guest, we had to touch on females in real estate and Barbara has high hopes for where we’re going!
 Traditionally it was extremely rare to have females in boardrooms with developers, but we’re seeing it more and more!

 According to Barbara, some hot markets to watch are projects launching outside of the city like Scarborough, which is underpriced with lots of room to grow, as well as the 905, which is around $800 ppsf.

 Lastly we touched on how COVID will change the way we live, and Barbara believes it will impact our spaces in terms of home offices, multi use den space, and co-working amenities.

-Episode 9 is packed with hot takes, and information from Barbara Lawlor, CEO of Baker Real Estate, tune in CLICK HERE, you don’t want to miss it!
+Episode 9 is packed with hot takes, and information from Barbara Lawlor, CEO of Baker Real Estate.
+You don’t want to miss it!